 Operating Company EBITDA and Net Income

-Table below is derived for 100% ownership in each company of the Cuiaba project, in thousands of US dollars.
+The table below is derived for 100% ownership in each company of the Cuiabá project, in thousands of US dollars.
 Enron currently owns (direct and indirect): 62.25% of EPE, 72.5% of TBS, 50% of GasMat and 20% of GasBol.
-The financial information does not include the indirect ownership stake of Enron in GasMat and GasBol held through Transredes
+The financial information does not include the indirect ownership stake of Enron in GasMat and GasBol held through Transredes.